Table of Contents

 I have lived in many countries around the world and if you ask me about the country where it is easiest to spend Ramadan as an employee, I would say Saudi Arabia.
 Working hours in Saudi Arabia during Ramadan are so lenient that you don’t feel like you are working.
 Recommended: What are the working hours in Saudi Arabia during Ramadan?

-We have explained with an illustration how to compute overtime in Saudi Arabia.
+We have explained with an illustration on how to compute overtime in Saudi Arabia.
 If someone's basic salary is SR 3,000/- and he has worked for 100 extra hours in a month.
-Calculation of overtime will be as follows.
+The calculation of overtime in KSA will be as follows.

 - Per day wages: 3000 / 30 = SR 100/-

 - Wages per Hour: 100 / 8 = SR 12.50

 - Overtime per Hour: 12.5 X 1.5 = SR 18.75/-